KPKamath/Spotify-data-analysis/README.md

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project involves analysing the Spotify dataset from Kaggle with various attributes about tracks, albums, artists an so on using **PostgreSQL**.
+It covers an end-to-end process of normalizing a denormalised dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimising query performance.
+The primary goal of the project is to generate valuable insights from the dataset.

 ```sql
 -- create table